Particular/docs.particular.net/transports/azure-storage-queues/operations-scripting.md

 These scripts require the Azure command line (Azure CLI) to be installed.
 For more information refer to the [Azure CLI installation guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 For the scripts to be run against the Azure Storage Queue transport, a  valid connection string to the Azure Storage account must be present.
-For more information, refer to the document on how to [create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
+For additional information, refer to the document on how to [create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

 For easier access, the connection string can be stored as an environment variable.